Chapter 6 Introduce a buy_down_interval to make a single trader more profitable

 • present reasons why to introduce buy_down_interval

-• add buy_down interval to Naive.Trader’s state and calculate buy price
+• add buy_down_interval to Naive.Trader’s state and calculate buy price

-• add buy_down interval to Naive.Trader’s state compiled by the Naive.Leader
+• add buy_down_interval to Naive.Trader’s state compiled by the Naive.Leader

-• manually test the implementation inside iex
+• manually test the implementation inside IEx

-We can see that there’s a problem here as we just paid a fee twice(once for selling by the Trader A and once for buying by the Trader B) without really gaining anything(the Trader A could just hold the currency and could simply cash in on double profit in this specific situation).
+We can see that there’s a problem here as we just paid a fee twice (once for selling by Trader A and once for buying by Trader B) without really gaining anything.
+Let’s say the fee is 0.1% per transaction.
+If Trader A sells at $100 and Trader B immediately buys at $100, we’ve lost 0.2% ($0.20) in fees for zero price movement.
+Trader A could have just held the currency and cashed in on double the profit in this specific situation - we’re essentially burning money on unnecessary round trips.

-The solution is to be more clever about our buy order’s price.
 The idea is simple, instead of placing a new buy order at the current price(price from the last TradeEvent), we will introduce a buy_down_interval:

-When looking at the chart above we can figure out that buy_down_interval should never be smaller than double the fee(at the moment of writing transaction fee is 0.1%) that you are paying per transaction.
+When looking at the chart above we can figure out that buy_down_interval should never be smaller than double the fee that you are paying per transaction.
+Why double?
+Because each complete cycle involves two fees: one when buying and one when selling.
+At the moment of writing, Binance’s transaction fee is 0.1%, so our buy_down_interval should be at least 0.2% to break even - anything above that is profit margin.

 6.3 Naive.Trader implementation